Succession to the Byzantine Empire: Matrilineal descent and other claims

-Thomas's younger daughter, Zoe, married Ivan III, Grand Prince of Moscow in 1472 and was thereafter renamed Sophia.
+Thomas's younger daughter, Zoe, married Ivan III, the grand prince of Moscow, in 1472 and was thereafter renamed Sophia.
 From Ivan III onwards, the rulers of Russia represented the clearest and most public descendants of the Palaiologoi emperors.
 Upon his marriage to Zoe, Ivan informally declared himself tsar (emperor) of all the Russian principalities.
 In 1480, he stopped paying tribute to the Golden Horde and adopted the imperial double-headed eagle as one of his symbols.
-Zoe was the grandmother of the famous Russian tsar Ivan the Terrible, making him a great-great-grandson of Byzantine emperor Manuel II Palaiologos.
+Zoe was the grandmother of Russian tsar Ivan the Terrible, making him a great-great-grandson of Byzantine emperor Manuel II Palaiologos.
 Zoe's direct line of descendants died out in 1598.
-The Romanov dynasty, which succeeded Ivan the Terrible's Rurik dynasty and ruled Russia from 1613 to 1917, were not descended from Zoe, originating as in-laws, rather than descendants, of the Rurikids.
+The Romanov dynasty, which succeeded the Rurik dynasty and ruled Russia from 1613 to 1917, were not descended from Zoe, originating as in-laws, rather than descendants, of the Rurikids.

 Some claims to Palaiologos inheritance have historically been forwarded by the Italian Gonzaga family.
 The Gonzaga are matrilineal descendants of the Palaeologus-Montferrat family, distant cousins of the last emperors.
 Their claims reached their height under Vincenzo II Gonzaga (1594–1627) and Charles I Gonzaga (1580–1637), both of whom aspired to lead crusades against the Ottomans to restore the Byzantine Empire and claim its throne for themselves.